jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Also, I use pop culture references such as those of Star Wars, Star Trek, Harry Potter, and computer games (e.g. Civilization).
 If you're not a fan, don't worry too much.
 If we were in Ancient Greece, I'd use Greek Mythology.
 If we were in Victorian Britain, I'd use Shakespeare.
 Using familiar stories is a more natural way to explain philosophy, politics, and in general, to relate to one another.
 Of course, all due credit goes to the media's owners.

-Also I'm still getting feedback on this book, so if you notice anything amiss, please let me know.
+Also, I'm still getting reader feedback, so if you notice anything amiss, please let me know.

 # Introduction